6.1) Complex Impedance

 An Input Voltage is entered into the spreadsheet and in the case shown above it was 1.0 Volts.
 The phase shift along the sample (One Way) was selected at 90° which gives calculation points at 10° intervals along the length of the line.
 The termination was selected as OPEN and so the graph finishes with the termination point on the right hand side of the graph at double the selected Input Voltage.

 Each calculation point has 5 columns which are used for the FORWARD and REFLECTED phases and voltages with a SUM column on the right hand side.
-The formula y = A sin θ is used repeatedly to calculate the FORWARD and REFLECTED voltages at 10° points along the transmission line in relation to the input voltage and phase.
+The formula y = A sin θ is used repeatedly to calculate the INCIDENT and REFLECTED voltages at 10° points along the transmission line in relation to the input voltage and phase.

-Each column has 37 lines calculating possible FORWARD and REFLECTED phases and the resulting voltages in 10° steps, the 37 row being used to check that the calculation returns to the starting point.
-The phase difference of the FORWARD and REFLECTED columns remain constant on all of the rows and this is the phase difference set by the return length of the line and the type of termination connected.
-Each row has the FORWARD and REFLECTED voltages added in the Sum column and the Final Maximum Sum Voltage is selected from these.
+Each column has 37 lines calculating possible INCIDENT and REFLECTED phases and the resulting voltages in 10° steps, the 37 row being used to check that the calculation returns to the starting point.
+The phase difference of the INCIDENT and REFLECTED columns remain constant on all of the rows and this is the phase difference set by the return length of the line and the type of termination connected.
+Each row has the INCIDENT and REFLECTED voltages added in the Sum column and the Final Maximum Sum Voltage is selected from these.
 The maximums for each point are then used to construct the graph above.
 The formula used to find the instantaneous voltages is :-

 y = A sin θ Formula 6.2